Skip to content

 The Tixel tip, with a surface area of 0.3 cm2, incorporates a 6×4 array of 24 square-based pyramids.
 Each pyramid is 1.25 mm tall and culminates in a flat, rectangular apex approximately 0.01 mm2 in area.
 This blunt apex design facilitates efficient heat transfer while preventing mechanical skin puncture.

-During treatment, a ceramic heater warms the tip’s base to 752º F (400 ºC).
-Skin exposure to the tip is brief, lasting only 6 milliseconds, which creates a localized, non-ablative, shallow coagulated zone.
-Tissue coagulation occurs at temperatures between 140º F to 176º F (60 to 80 ºC), indicating an instantaneous drop in the tip’s temperature upon contact with tissue.
+During treatment, a ceramic heater warms the tip’s base to 400º C (752º F).
+Skin exposure to the tip is very brief, lasting only 6 milliseconds, which creates a localized, non-ablative, shallow zone of superficial tissue damage.
 For meibomian gland dysfunction (MGD) treatment, the resulting thermal lesion is 200 µm deep and 325 µm wide.
+In essence a polka-dot pattern of skin in the treatment zone is heated briefly, and the non-treated areas (95% of the surface area) allows for rapid tissue healing.

 Conclusion

-Dry Eye Disease (DED) often receives inadequate attention from eye care professionals, significantly impacting patients’ long-term quality of life.
+Dry Eye Disease (DED) often receives inadequate attention from eye care professionals, significantly impacting these patient’s long-term quality of life.
 As a chronic disorder, DED necessitates regular follow-up appointments.
-Improvement in symptoms through therapy can encourage patients to adhere to a consistent maintenance schedule with their providers.
+Improvement in symptoms through Tixel therapy can encourage patients to adhere to a consistent maintenance schedule with their providers.
+These patients may need less drops and at-home treatments as a bonus.

-Preliminary results regarding Tixel treatment suggest its potential to eliminate or significantly reduce the signs and symptoms of DED in patients unresponsive to conventional modalities like intense pulsed light.
+Preliminary results regarding Tixel treatment suggest its potential to eliminate or significantly reduce the signs and symptoms of DED in patients unresponsive to conventional modalities like Intense Pulsed Light (IPL).
 The observed effects of Tixel treatment can persist for 9 to 12 months, positioning it as a potentially indispensable option for the treatment and ongoing management of DED.

 Sources